Hierarchical Models for Independence Structures of Networks: Network models based on undirected hierarchical models

-which implies that for every clique, there exists only one parameter, $\gamma_C=u_C(1_C)$.
-Hence, there are $2^m-1$ equations and $|\mathcal{C}|$ parameters in the model.
-It is easy to show that among all dependency graphs with $m$ nodes, the complete graph yields the largest number of parameters with $2^m-1$ parameters.
-Therefore, $|\mathcal{C}|\leq 2^m-1$, a necessary condition for identifiability of this model, is always satisfied.
-We write the hierarchical model in (\ref{model2}), for networks, as
+were $\gamma_C \in \mathbb{R}$.
+Thus, for every clique, there exists only one parameter, $\gamma_C=u_C(1_C)$.There are $2^m-1$ equations (for every $x \in \mathcal{G}_n$ subject to the probabilities adding up to $1$) and $|\mathcal{C}|$ parameters in the model.
+It is easy to show that among all dependency graphs with $m$ vertices, the complete graph yields the largest number of parameters with $2^m-1$ parameters.
+Combining \eqref{model1} and \eqref{eq:u} yields the log-linear representation